Frequently Asked Questions

 Students pay room and board to Saint Mary's college at the base room and board rate.
 Each study abroad program has a standard accommodation package: if you elect accommodations that are not included in the standard accommodation package (for example, a single room or private bathroom), you will be charged the Saint Mary's "Additional Residential Upgrade Options (see Saint Mary's College Tuition and Fees).

 Rather than paying a student activities fee on campus, students who study abroad during the academic year will pay a study abroad fee.
 Students are responsible for their flights, passports and visas, books, personal expenses, and travel expenses while abroad.
 The year-long Oxford Program includes an additional program fee.

 Students who study abroad during the summer or spring break will pay a program fee that is specific to the site where they study.
 Students should see the pages for each site for details about costs and what is included.
-The Center for Women's Intercultural Leadership offers need-based scholarships for summer and short-term programs.
+The Global Education Office offers need-based scholarships for summer and short-term programs.

 In all cases, students should expect to pay a deposit for their program once they are accepted in order to secure their spot.
 The non-refundable deposit is not an extra fee, and will be credited to their tuition.

 Saint Mary's college provides international health insurance and evacuation insurance for all students who study abroad.

 Are there Grants, Scholarships or Financial Aid for Study Abroad?

 For students who study abroad during the academic year, most forms of financial aid can be applied to the cost of tuition, room and board.
 Students should contact the Office of Financial Aid for specific details.